toggledbits/SiteSensor/README.md

 The choose() function takes two or more arguments (usually more than two).
 The first argument is an index, and the second a default value.
 The function returns its (index+2)th argument, if it exists, or the default value otherwise.
 For example, choose(3, "no", "first", "second", "third", "fourth") returns "third", while choose(9, "no", ...same list...) returns "no".
 This allows you to quickly index numeric values to strings.

+#### Query Status ####

+For JSON responses, in addition to the *response* container for the data returned by the server, SiteSensor provides a *state* container with the following fields:

+* *valid* -- 0 or 1 (false or true) to indicate if the *response* container contains valid data;
+* *timestamp* -- the Unix timestamp of the server response;
+* *httpStatus* -- the HTTP status returned by the server (200=OK, etc.);
+* *jsonStatus* -- the result of the JSON decoding of any data returned by the server ("OK" or an error message).

+A simple trip expression, for example, might be `status.valid != 1`, which would case the device to enter tripped state any time the server response isn't valid (this is effectively the same as choosing the URL/response error trigger--it's just an example).

 ## Troubleshooting ##